Reverberation Of Pakistan’s Strike Against India Will Be Heard Everywhere: DG ISPR - UrduPoint

 Reverberation Of Pakistan’s Strike Against India Will Be Heard Everywhere: DG ISPR

-Director General Inter-Services Public Relations (DG ISPR) Major General Ahmed Sharif Chaudhry said on Thursday that the whole world will come to know when Pakistan strikes against India and its reverberation will be heard everywhere

-RAWALPINDI, (UrduPoint / Pakistan Point News - 8th May, 2025) Director General Inter-Services Public Relations (DG ISPR) Major General Ahmed Sharif Chaudhry said on Thursday that the whole world will come to know when Pakistan strikes against India and its reverberation will be heard everywhere.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 9th May, 2025) Director General Inter-Services Public Relations (DG ISPR) Lieutenant General Ahmed Sharif Chaudhry said on Thursday that the whole world will come to know when Pakistan strikes against India and its reverberation will be heard everywhere.

 During a joint press conference with Deputy Prime Minister and Foreign Minister Ishaq Dar, DG ISPR Lieutenant General Ahmed Sharif Chaudhry said “When Pakistan strikes, it will be unmistakable and undeniable.
 You won’t need the media to explain—the impact will speak for itself.”